 Third place - $300

-Your instructor nominated you for this UIC Library student research award.
 In your own words, how do you think your paper demonstrates excellence in research?
-In describing your research process, consider some of the following questions:
+In addition, please describe your research process.
+Consider the following questions:

 How did you come up with your idea?
 Did it evolve at all as you started finding sources?
 If so, how?